bioinformatics-ca/MIC_2021/IntegratedAssignment.md

 ~/CourseData/MIC_data/16s/picrust2_Intermediate_Files
 ```

+Throughout this assignment, we will ask a few questions to keep you on track and reflect on what the outputs mean.
+For an added challenge, answer the questions posed in each module's practical using this oral microbiome dataset!

 Last but not at least, feel free to work together here if it helps you, but please run the commands yourself in your own instance.
 Just note that the answers and results might be slighly different for different students depending on your parameters used.

 # PART I

 ## 1- 16S rRNA Gene Analyses

 In this part of the integrated assignment, we will be analyzing a new 16S sequencing dataset of human oral microbiomes using what we learned in this workshop.
-We will be starting with FASTQ files and you will import them into Qiime2 and produce a tab-delimited file containing the ASV abundance data, as well as assign taxonomy and calculating diversity measures.
+We will be starting with FASTQ files and you will import them into Qiime2 and produce a tab-delimited file containing the ASV abundance data, assign taxonomy, measuring diversity, calculating differential abundances, and predicting the microbiome functional pathways.
 The same tools will be used, but the commands to use them will not all be provided!
 But no worries, there will be hints throughout the assignment to point you in the right direction.
 One part of the exercise is to use the correct commands and parameters, and the other is to read and understand the main output files.

 ### 1.1 - 16S raw data preprocessing and exploration